 The main defence for someone who has in their possession or shows indecent images is that there was a legitimate reason for the possession.
 ‘Legitimate reasons' include when the possession include for the purposes of law enforcement, or in the context of criminal legal proceedings.

 Another defence is available where the person has not seen the images in question.
-This may be relevant where the images appear in a computer cache among many legal images, and could have been downloaded without appearing on a computer screen.
+This may be relevant where the images appear in a computer cache among many legal images and could have been downloaded without appearing on a computer screen.
 If the defendant did not have cause or suspicion that the images were indecent, there may also be a defence.

 If the image was of the partner or spouse of the person accused and over the age of 16, the person in possession of it has a defence.

 If the image was sent to the defendant without having been requested, and not kept for ‘an unreasonable time', he or she may have a defence.
-This typically might mean somebody who is sent an image by somebody he or she knows maliciously or as a practical joke, and deletes it pretty much immediately.
+This typically might mean somebody who is sent an image by somebody he or she knows, maliciously or as a practical joke, and deletes it pretty much immediately.

 Indecent images cases can be dealt with in either the Magistrates or the Crown Court.
 However, it is unlikely unless the number of images is very small and they are a low level of seriousness that magistrates would consent to the case being heard in the lower court.

 Every indecent images case is of course different.
-That said, there are some basic procedures which a competent indecent images solicitor will take in the preparation of the case, which are necessary most of the time.
+That said, there are some basic procedures that a competent indecent images solicitor will take in the preparation of the case, which are necessary most of the time.

 The content of the images